4 Minute Read

 Given the proliferation of options and “entrepreneurs”, it is critical to understand what thermal imaging can provide…and what it can’t.
 It can be a valuable component to a multi-layer security screening approach, but it’s not a silver bullet.
 Here are some insights to help your organization as you consider deploying thermal imaging.

-- Almost all solutions are measuring a visitor’s skin temperature as a proxy for the person’s body temperature.
+- Almost all solutions are as a proxy for the person’s body temperature.
 It is a preliminary screening and should be paired with a more comprehensive health screening station (venue defined) for “alerted” individuals.

 - It is important to vet the claims about accuracy and detection capability.